Dennis Powers

-Dennis Powers (born 1953) is an American politician.
-He serves as a Republican member of the Tennessee House of Representatives for the 36th District, encompassing Campbell County Union and part of Claiborne Counties.
+Dennis Powers (born September 14, 1953) is an American politician.
+Since 2011, he has served as a Republican member of the Tennessee House of Representatives from the 36th district, which encompasses Campbell County, Union County, and parts of Claiborne County.

 Early life and education

 He was born on September 14, 1953, in LaFollette, Tennessee.
-He graduated from LaFollette High School and received a Bachelor of Business Administration from the University of Tennessee in Knoxville, Tennessee.
+He graduated from LaFollette High School and received a BS in business administration from the University of Tennessee in Knoxville.

-Career
+Career and community involvement

 He started his career at the Baird Supply Company as a salesman, followed by the Furtex Corporation as a machinist, and later at the LaFollette Hardware and Lumber Co., a construction company.
 He then worked as an electronic data processing technician for Union Carbide (a subsidiary of Dow Chemical) in Oak Ridge, Tennessee, with a Security Q clearance.
-He also worked in the Energy Department Manager of the East Tennessee Human Resource Agency (ETHRA) for Campbell, Union and surrounding counties.
+He also worked in the Energy Department Manager of the East Tennessee Human Resource Agency (ETHRA) for Campbell, Union, and surrounding counties.
 He now works as an insurance agent.

-He is former president of the Campbell County Young Republicans.
-From 1992 to 1996, he was a Republican nominee for the 36th district of Tennessee.
-Since 2010, he has served seven terms for this district as a state representative.
+He is a former president of the Campbell County Young Republicans.

-He is a member of the Tennessee Tea Party, The Heritage Foundation, the American Legislative Exchange Council (ALEC), the National Right to Life, the National Rifle Association of America, the National Federation of Independent Business, the Tennessee Farm Bureau Federation, and the National Conference of State Legislators.
+He is a member of the Tennessee Tea Party, the Heritage Foundation, the American Legislative Exchange Council, the National Right to Life, the National Rifle Association, the National Federation of Independent Business, the Tennessee Farm Bureau Federation, and the National Conference of State Legislators.